 - Law defined:

-- Law of identity: the principle that something is the same as itself
+- Law of identity defined: the principle that something is the same as itself

-- Law of non-contradiction: the principle that something cannot be both true and false at the same time
+- Law of non-contradiction defined: the principle that something cannot be both true and false at the same time

-- Logical absoluteness: the belief that some logical principles are universally and necessarily true
+- Logical absoluteness defined: the belief that some logical principles are universally and necessarily true

-- Logical constructivism: the belief that some concepts or knowledge can only be formed by a process of constructive reasoning
+- Logical constructivism defined: the belief that some concepts or knowledge can only be formed by a process of constructive reasoning

 - Logical positivism: a philosophy that holds that only statements that can be verified through empirical observation or logical proofs are meaningful